 plotted on a universally accepted timeline.
 No doubt things happened, but we

-are not able to talk about them in terms of time, because time stopped while
+are not able to talk about them time-wise, because time stopped while

 Jesus inhabited human flesh.
 Those days were the fullness and the summing up

-of all things in Christ, things both in heaven and on earth; everything
+of all things in Christ, things both in heaven and on earth.
+The moment

 KJV